Brightburn: Plot

 A spaceship crashes in a forest in Brightburn, Kansas.
-Tori and Kyle Breyer, a couple struggling with fertility, see the explosion from their house and decide to go to the crash site.
+Tori and Kyle Breyer, a couple struggling with infertility, witness the explosion from their house and investigate the crash site.
 They find the spaceship with a baby inside, whom they adopt and name Brandon.

-On Brandon's 12th birthday, he discovers he has super-strength and flight abilities.
-In middle school, Brandon is an academically exceptional student, despite being socially strange and frequently bullied.
-Brandon begins to show urges towards his classmate Caitlyn Connor, sneaking into her room at night, scaring her.
-One day, during a trust exercise in a Physical Education class, Caitlyn lets Brandon fall to the ground, calling him a pervert.
-Angered by her accusation, Brandon crushes her hand, and is suspended from school after being accosted by Caitlyn's mother, Erika, who wants him arrested.
+On Brandon's 12th birthday, he discovers that he has super-strength and flight abilities.
+In middle school, Brandon is an academically exceptional student, despite being introverted and frequently bullied.
+Brandon begins to show interest towards his classmate Caitlyn Connor, sneaking into her room at night and scaring her.

+One day, during a trust exercise in a Physical Education class, Caitlyn refuses to catch Brandon, and makes him fall to the ground, calling him a pervert.
+Humiliated by her accusation, Brandon crushes her hand, and is suspended from school after being accosted by Caitlyn's mother, Erika, who wants him arrested.

-In the night, the spaceship deciphers an otherworldly language that attracts Brandon to the barn.
-Tori follows and sees him levitating, chanting the ship's message, "Take the world," before falling and accidentally cutting his hand.
-She reveals the truth of his origin, causing Brandon to angrily storm out of the house, declaring his hatred towards his adoptive parents.
-With his true identity revealed after repeating the spaceship's message, Brandon stalks and kills Erika at the diner as revenge for being humiliated at school.
+At night, the spaceship emits an otherworldly language that attracts Brandon to the barn.
+Tori follows, and sees him levitating, chanting the ship's alien message, before falling and accidentally cutting his hand on the wrecked ship.
+She reveals the truth of his origin, causing Brandon to declare his hatred towards his adoptive parents and storm out of the house.
+Brandon deciphers the spaceship's message ("Take the world"), causing his evil identity to take over.
+As an act of revenge, Brandon uses his powers to torment and kill Erika at a diner.

-Police find blood symbols drawn on all diner windows while investigating Erika's disappearance, the same symbols Brandon is seen drawing in his notebook.
-Brandon visits his aunt's house to convince her to keep his incident at school a secret, but she refuses as demanded by the boy.
-Brandon dons his costume and begins to stalk her around the house, but gets caught by his uncle, Noah.
-After Noah threatens to tell his father about his behavior, Brandon frightens and kills him by flipping his truck on a dark road as he tries to escape.
+Police discover a symbol drawn on all diner windows, made visible when the sheriff breathes on one of them while investigating Erika's disappearance.
+It is the same symbol Brandon is seen drawing in his notebook.
+Brandon visits his aunt's house to convince her to keep his incident at school a secret, but she refuses.
+Feeling rejected, Brandon begins to stalk her around the house but gets caught by his uncle, Noah.
+After Noah threatens to tell his father about his behavior, Brandon toys with him before killing him by telekinetically lifting and dropping his truck as he tries to escape.
+Brandon reaches into the wreckage and dips his finger in his uncle's blood to draw his notebook symbol on the pavement.